kubevela/kubevela.github.io/docs/platform-engineers/addon/intro.md

 ## Initializing an Addon Structure

-We provided the vela CLI tool to help you quickly create an addon structure based on an existing helm chart .
+We provided the vela CLI tool to help you quickly create an addon structure with examples.
+Optionally, it can be based on existing Helm Charts or online resources using [reference objects](https://kubevela.io/docs/end-user/components/ref-objects).

 For instance, to create an addon using version 12.1.6 of the MongoDB helm chart from the repository https://marketplace.azurecr.io/helm/v1/repo, use the following command: